 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 Cheval d’Ostfriesland nomé la Grüe.
 The world’s most famous dapple-grey horse, the Crane at Oldenburg in East Frisia, with his master’s brand – A in 8-pointed star below crown – before thick oak foliage scenery.
 Colored etching with engraving after Jacob Theodor Klein.
 Inscribed: EQVVS Ostfris. / Der Kranich zu Oldenburg in Ost-Frießland. / as above / Familia I. Einhufige. / Ex Collection.
 J. Th.
 Kleinii Secr.
 Gedan. / J. E. Ridinger fecit et exc.
 Aug.
 Vindel.
 12⅛ × 8 in (30.7 × 20.3 cm).

-With Jacob Theodor Klein (“Plinius Gedanensium”, Königsberg 1685 – Danzig 1759; town clerk in Danzig, later director of the Society of Naturalists Danzig co-founded by him, member of the Royal Society, London, and honorary member of the Russian Academy of Sciences in Saint Petersburg; ADB XVI, 92 ff.), famous for his collections, Ridinger was in close communication and supported in his Colored Animal Kingdom undertaking in many ways, too.
+With Jacob Theodor Klein (“Plinius Gedanensium”, Königsberg 1685 – Danzig 1759; town clerk in Danzig, co-founder and later director of the Danzig Society of Naturalists, member of the Royal Society, London, and honorary member of the Russian Academy of Sciences in Saint Petersburg; ADB XVI, 92 ff.), famous for his collections, Ridinger was in close communication and supported in his Colored Animal Kingdom undertaking in many ways, too.
 Following Klein’s classification according to kind and number of extremities – superceded by Linné’s anatomical classification – the early states of some plates of the set still show references to his Quadrupedum Dispositio brevisque Historia Naturalis of 1751, as known to Thienemann for some plates and documented here for several more by a complete copy available here.
 Ridinger himself emphasizes by the preface in his words of thanks “in particular the tremendously beautiful collection of P(rofessor).
 Klein of the Ludolph estate, which comprises nothing but original items.”

 THE SUJET AMAZING VISITORS , INDEED , ALREADY RIDINGER